-- To be pointed in the direction of rotation - 3.
-Unscrew and remove the driven pulley expander from the pulley. - Rotate the driven pulley several times to properly set the belt between the sheaves. - If a new belt was installed, adjust the belt height.
+- 1. To be pointed in the direction of rotation - Unscrew and remove the driven pulley expander from the pulley. - Rotate the driven pulley several times to properly set the belt between the sheaves. - If a new belt was installed, adjust the belt height.
 Refer to DRIVE BELT HEIGHT ADJUSTMENT below. - Install belt guard, refer to CONTROLS, INSTRUMENTS AND EQUIPMENT. - 7.
-Close side panel, refer to CONTROLS, INSTRUMENTS AND FOUIPMENT
+Close side panel, refer to CONTROLS, INSTRUMENTS AND EQUIPMENT.

-Drive Belt Height Adjustment
+Drive Belt Adjustment

-The drive belt height must be checked every time a new drive belt is installed.
+Drive belt adjustment must be performed every time a new belt is installed

-To adjust the drive belt height, proceed as follows:
+To adjust the drive belt, proceed as follows: